Facebook: The Affiliate Marketer’s Guide to Shopify, Facebook & E-commerce

 Here’s a quick product analysis that shows why e-commerce has become so big.

-Flashlight Ecommerce Example
+Flashlight on Shopify Ecommerce Example

 Flashlights were the biggest item in 2015 / 2016 by far.
 I don’t know why flashlights, but someone came up with a great angle and thousands of people copied it.